javalin/website/pages/docs/docs.md

-pathParam("name")                     // path parameter by name as string pathParamAsClass("name", clazz)       // path parameter as validator typed as specified class pathParamMap()                        // map of all path parameters basicAuthCredentialsExist()           // true if request has basic auth credentials basicAuthCredentials()                // basic auth credentials (if set) attribute("name", value)              // set an attribute on the request attribute("name")                     // get an attribute on the request attributeMap()                        // map of all attributes on the request
+pathParam("name")                     // path parameter by name as string pathParamAsClass("name", clazz)       // path parameter as validator typed as specified class pathParamMap()                        // map of all path parameters basicAuthCredentials()                // basic auth credentials (or null if not set) attribute("name", value)              // set an attribute on the request attribute("name")                     // get an attribute on the request attributeMap()                        // map of all attributes on the request